Commands

 }

-You can further use these commands for menus or the command bar (via mywindow::Commands::Save
+You can further use these commands for menus or the command bar (via mywindow::Commands::Save, mywindow::Commands::Load, and so on).

 For example, the following are equivalent: